Virtus92/03-conditions-loops-Virtus92/XX-aufgabenstellung.md

 ***EN:***

-Write a program that reads a number from the console and calculates and prints characteristics of it:
+Write a program that reads a number from the console and calculates and prints the following characteristics:

-    is the number round
+- is the number round
-    is the number even
+- is the number even
-    does the number equal your lucky number (choose any lucky number for this and print it to the console at the start of the program) does it have two digits
+- does the number equal your lucky number (choose any lucky number for this and print it to the console at the start of the program)
+- does it have two digits

-Hint: You might find the modulo operation helpful for the first two exercises.
+*Hint*: You might find the modulo operation helpful for the first two exercises.

 #### Abnahmekriterien